oh-haiku/oh-haiku/doc/RAD.md

   3. Click/Swipe a remove-button in the list of My saved haikus to remove a certain haiku

 - Result state:
 The haiku is removed from the My saved haikus-list.
+If this is the current haiku in the composition-view, the user of course have to save this haiku to have it in the My saved Haikus again.

 - Related requirements:
 F3.5